 1. If the U.S. were to eliminate their $1 paper bills and replace them with $1 coins, it could save up to $4.4 billion over 30 years, according to a Government Accountability Office report.

 3. Ronald Wayne, also known as the third founder of Apple alongside Steve Jobs and Steve Wozniak, sold his shares for only $800 after 12 days working with the company.
-His stake, which was 10% of the company, would be worth $35 billion today with Apple‘s current valuation.
+His stake, which was 10 percent of the company, would be worth almost $100 billion today with Apple‘s current valuation.

 5. The world’s largest package delivery company UPS was founded by two teenagers with a bicycle and $100 borrowed from a friend.

 6. In the year 2012, the 100 richest people in the world earned enough money to end world poverty four times over.